bucalein/ArduinoVM/README.md

  HELP
 ------
-Given the fact that the assembler is very rudimental you can use this line command to calculate the addresses to be used with call, jmp instructions:
+Given the fact that the assembler is very rudimental you can use this commandline to calculate the addresses to be used with call, jmp instructions:

   $ grep "^[^#]" FILENAME | nl